Sachinydv1024/Sachin-video-app/README.md

 ## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.
+This project is free to use.

 ## Contact

 Have questions or suggestions?
-Feel free to reach out to [Your Name] via [Your Contact Info].
+Feel free to reach out to Sumit or harnoor via linkdin.